fusionet24/AISkills/README.md

 5. **Test thoroughly** - Ensure examples work and instructions are clear
 6. **Update regularly** - Keep skills current with best practices

-## 🤝 Contributing

-We welcome contributions!
-To add a new skill:

-1. Fork the repository
-2. Create a new skill using the template
-3. Ensure validation passes
-4. Submit a pull request

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ## 📖 Additional Resources